nti-Pi/Calm/README.md

 # Calm
-A small Python script I wrote to help me relax when panicky.
+A small Python script I wrote to help me relax.

 ## Instructions
 * Ensure you have Python and pip installed.
 I tested and wrote Calm using Python 3.6.